Goodwin Liu: Early life and education

 After high school, Liu studied biology at Stanford University with the intent to enter medical school.
 He received multiple distinguished awards as an undergraduate, (Note: Stanford awarded Liu its Lloyd W. Dinkelspiel Award for Outstanding Service to Undergraduate Education, the James W. Lyons Dean's Award for Service, the Booth prize for Excellence in Writing, the Walter Vincenti prize, a David Starr Jordan Scholarship, and the university's President's Award for Academic Excellence.
 The Dinkelspiel Award is the university’s highest award for undergraduate service.) was elected co-president of the student body, and worked as a reporter for The Stanford Daily.
 While reporting on hate speech codes for the school newspaper as a freshman, he met Stanford Law professor Gerald Gunther; Liu recalled that, during one meeting, Gunther "talked about Nazism.
 He talked about societies that are far less free than ours.
 That was an amazing experience."
 During his senior year in college, Liu was a student leader at the Haas School of Business working with Stanford president Donald Kennedy.

-He earned his Bachelor of Science (B.S.) in biology in 1991 with membership in Phi Beta Kappa and was admitted to Harvard Medical School and the UCSF School of Medicine.
+Liu graduated from Stanford with a Bachelor of Science (B.S.) in biology in 1991 and was elected to Phi Beta Kappa.
+He was admitted to Harvard Medical School and the UCSF School of Medicine.
 A year earlier, however, Kennedy personally recommended Liu for a Rhodes Scholarship for overseas study in England at Oxford University.
 After winning the scholarship, Liu decided to defer his enrollment into medical school.

 As a Rhodes Scholar, Liu initially entered Lady Margaret Hall, Oxford, to begin a doctoral program in immunology, but decided against a medical career because "it was too far removed from the things that really moved me."
 He studied philosophy instead, graduating with a Master of Philosophy (M.Phil.) in psychology, philosophy and physiology in 1993.
-Liu then returned to the United States to attend Yale Law School, where he was an editor of The Yale Law Journal and received his Juris Doctor (J.D.) degree in 1998.
+Liu then returned to the United States to attend Yale Law School, where he became an editor of The Yale Law Journal and received his Juris Doctor (J.D.) degree in 1998.
 In law school, he was a summer associate at the law firm of Covington & Burling and was a teaching assistant to professors Owen Fiss and Drew Days for civil procedure.